Genivia/ugrep-indexer/README.md

     src/ugrep.cpp

     Searched 1317 files in 28 directories in 0.0487 seconds with 8 threads: 1 matching (0.07593%)
-    Skipped 1316 of 1317 files with indexes not matching any search patterns
+    Skipped 1316 of 1317 files with non-matching indexes

 There is always some variance in the elapsed time with 0.0487 seconds the best time of four search runs that produced a search time range of 0.0487 (21x speed